-The 0-piston, or all stops off piston, is located to right of the T-piston.
+The 0-piston, or all stops off piston, is located to the right of the T-piston.
 Pressing this piston will switch off all stops (with a few exceptions) in one action.
 The exceptions are:

 - 1. Stops switched on by using the general crescendo pedal.
 The general crescendo pedal is described further on. - 2.
-The group of accessories marked with the figure 3 (couplers and tremulant) when the CA-piston is pressed.
+The couplers 3 and tremulants when the CA-piston is pressed.
 The function of the CA-piston is described further on. - 3.
-The group of accessories marked with the figure @ (midi-switches, chorus and intonation 2).
+The group of accessories marked with the figure (midi-switches, chorus and intonation 2).